How to Get Your First Consulting Client (Guide)

 - Promote your business

-- Create awareness of your products and service
+- Create awareness of your products and services

 Once the “house is in order” from a social media standpoint, creating a professional business website is a must.